daniel-zeng/Minesweeper/readme.md

 Classic Minesweeper game, written in Java with Swing

-Built in basic AI to calculate the next best move
+Built-in simple AI to calculate the next best move